 - 8.6 The property already benefits from a vehicular and pedestrian access at the rear of the property via an access road to the north of the site.
-A double garage and a hard standing with off road parking for at least 2 vehicles is available to the rear of the property. - 8.7 The applicant has sought permission from Hampshire County Council for the installation of a dropped kerb and this was approved on 31st May 2023.
-The applicant was of the belief that only the permission from Hampshire County Council was required and therefore planning permission was overlooked. - 8.8 Preparations to install the dropped kerb commenced in June 2023 by removing planting along the eastern boundary, contrary to Condition 4 of planning reference P/07/0742/FP.
+A double garage and a hard standing with off-road parking for at least 2-3 vehicles is available to the rear of the property. - 8.7 The applicant has sought permission from Hampshire County Council for the installation of a dropped kerb and this was approved on 31st May 2023.
+The applicant was of the belief that only the permission from Hampshire County Council was required and therefore planning permission was overlooked.

+- 8.8 Preparations to install the dropped kerb commenced in June 2023 by removing planting along the eastern boundary, contrary to Condition 4 of planning reference P/07/0742/FP.
 Therefore, the Council approached the homeowner to resolve the breach of Condition 4, and an application was submitted to regularise the unauthorised removal of the planting and to seek permission for the installation of the dropped kerb to create a vehicular access through the eastern boundary. - 8.9 Policy TIN2 of the adopted local plan states that development will be permitted where there is no unacceptable impact on highway safety.
 Despite Hampshire County Council approving the applicant's request to install a dropped kerb, during consultation with Hampshire County Council, the Highway Authority have objected to the application and a recommendation for refusal has been made on the grounds of highway safety. - 8.10 Old Street is an unclassified road subject to a 30 mph speed limit.
 The road is narrow, with a footpath on the eastern side of the highway.
 No footpath is available on the western side of the highway where no. 53 is located.
-The required visibility splays for the speed limit of the road cannot be achieved across the land within the applicant's ownership or the adopted highway.
-Due to the substandard visibility for egressing vehicles, which could cause danger and inconvenience to other highway users, the development is not considered to comply with Policy TIN2. - 8.11 Improvements to the poor visibility for egressing vehicles cannot be achieved to meet the visibility splay requirements within the land outlined within the red edge of the application site shown on the submitted location plan.
-Although the hedgerow planting at the adjoining property to the south (51 Old Street) has been cut back to improve visibility, that visibility crosses land owned by a third party which is not part of the adopted highway and which is outside of the applicant's control.
+Historically, boundary treatments and hedgerows along the western side of Old Street appear to have encroached towards the back edge of the kerb marking the edge of the carriageway along the road.
+The Highway Authority have therefore treated the kerb as being the extent of the available highway. - 8.11 With the above in mind, the required visibility splays appropriate for the speed limit of the road cannot be achieved across the land within the applicant's ownership or land confirmed to be that of the adopted highway.
+Despite the amended plans, due to the substandard visibility for egressing vehicles, which could cause danger and inconvenience to other highway users, the development is not considered to comply with Policy TIN2. - 8.12 Improvements to the poor visibility for egressing vehicles cannot be achieved to meet the visibility splay requirements within the red edge of the application site shown on the submitted location plan.
+Although the hedgerow planting at the adjoining property to the south (51 Old Street) has been cut back to improve visibility, that visibility crosses land which the Highway Authority cannot confirm forms part of the adopted highway and which, in any case, is outside of the applicant's control.
 It would not be acceptable to rely on this visibility since the applicant has no control over it being retained in perpetuity as required.